ligato/cn-infra/docs/tutorials/01_hello-world.md

 }
 ```

-The plugins are added to the agent using agent options.
+We use agent options tell the agent about its plugin(s).
 The option `agent.Plugins`
 adds single plugin instance to the list of plugins and the option `agent.AllPlugins`
 adds plugin instance along with all of its dependencies.